-The session will focus on three sub-themes:
+The session focused on three sub-themes:

 Fake news, misinformation and disinformation (and their agendas) as a threat to democracy